stevegt/grid-cli/v2/doc/345-dtrie.md

 6. **Host B to Host A**: Sends FULFILL message with the completion.
 7. **Host A Kernel to Caller**: Returns the completed byte sequence to the caller.

+## Conclusion

+The pure market design with promises, reputation, and the Decentralized Trie (DTrie) aims to create a decentralized and dynamic market for storage and retrieval services.
+By integrating the DTrie structure, the system achieves efficient data handling and communication.
+Future work will involve refining the economic models, enhancing security mechanisms, and optimizing performance to ensure a robust and reliable market system.